I – Introduction

 If that wasn’t enough, Tolkien added some of his own traits to the Ring, most notably that it has an inscription that can only be seen if the Ring is held to fire.
 According to Judaic lore on the creation of the universe, the Creator first inscribed the letters of the alphabet with a pen of fire before going on to writing everything into existence.
 Thus, the Ring is an effective symbol for the Jewish worldview.
 Note that all of Sauron’s creations are dependent on this Ring, once it gets annihilated, they all perish along with their Dark Master.
 It is very true that by manipulating gold one cannot control the World.
 The Jew, however, seems to stubbornly disagree.

-On a parallel note: a certain ringleader in propagating the Talmudic nature of our Universe and the Life-Force in it, is one Richard Dawkins who wrote a book called The God Delusion.
-Now, while I agree with Dawkins that many so-called “believers” are quite delusional, it is them and not the idea of God, a Creator, Allah, a Divinity or whatever arbitrary name one wishes to give It.
+On a parallel note: a certain ringleader in propagating the Talmudic nature of our Universe and the Life-Force in it, is Richard Dawkins who wrote a book called The God Delusion.
+While he has a point that many “believers” are quite delusional, it is them and not the idea of God, Allah, Divinity, Practical Reason or whatever arbitrary name one wishes to give It.
 Words are nothing compared to the greatness of the Idea they attempt to explore.
 That Idea is the energy for the Aryan Metaphysical Drive.
-The Jew has no such thing and may I recommend to him the book called The Gold Delusion!
+Secularists have no such thing, just The Gold Delusion!

 The Dark Lord